Skip to main content

 What to charge, by region

-These are the all-in per-drink rates we see from the VenVen Smart Pricing data, 2026.
+These are the 2026 all-in per-drink bands we've compiled for Smart Pricing.
 Add 15% for premium venues (resorts, estates, historic landmarks).

 • West Coast metros (LA, SF, Seattle, Portland): $7.50 to $9.50 per drink